Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

 	Alters NiProvider to add a key with a data type of Ascii in a source directory request message.
 This should cause an exception.

+Series100NiProvider100-NiFunc-003
+	Alters NIProvider to send only 2 update for item IBM.N and then sleep for 20 seconds.

 Series100NiProvider100-TrepAuth-002
 	Alters NiProvider sends a market price item refresh after stream state changes from up to down (recovery).